TheresaLui/SelfHelpContent_v2/articles/microsoft.azuredata.postgresinstances/crudissuenotlisted.md

 # My Issue is not listed

-The following documents are useful to answer most questions you may have regarding your PostgreSQL Hyperscale Server Group on Azure Arc
+The following documents are useful to answer most questions you may have regarding your PostgreSQL Hyperscale Server Group on Azure Arc.

 ## **Recommended Documents**